formlio/forml/docs/io.rst

 Payload Transformation Operators
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-ForML also provides bunch of payload transformation operators as part of the :mod:`pipeline library
+ForML also provides a bunch of payload transformation operators as part of the :mod:`pipeline library <forml.pipeline.payload>`.
-<forml.pipeline.payload>`.